NOPD: Woman dies after being shot in the face on Bourbon Street

 According to the New Orleans Police Department, the shooting happened around 12:16 a.m. in the 900 block of Bourbon Street.
 Officers arrived at the scene and found a woman with a gunshot wound to the face, WWL-TV reports.

 The woman was taken to the hospital where she later died.
-A man was detained for questioning, but no arrests have been made at this time.
+Police have arrested 33-year-old Alexander Kirby for the shooting.

+He was charged with second-degree murder and aggravated assault with a firearm.

 The Orleans Parish Coroner's Office will determine the official cause of death and release the woman's name at a later time.